armory/documentation/_spinnaker/pacrd.md

 across teams and projects.

-To get started right away check out the "Quick Start" section for installation instructions.
+To get started right away, check out the [Quick Start](#quick-start) section for installation instructions.

 ## Pre-Requisites

-In order for you to successfully use PaCRD you must first satisfy these
-requirements:
+To use PaCRD, make sure you meet the following requirements:

 - Have a working Kubernetes 1.11+ cluster
 - Have a working Spinnaker installation
-  - There is no currently identified minimum bound for Spinnaker release
+  - Although there is no minimum version required for this experiment, Armory recommends using the latest release
 - Have permissions to install CRDs, create RBAC roles, and create service accounts

 ## Quick Start

-This quick start assumes a few things about your Kubernetes cluster:
+This quick start assumes the following about your Kubernetes cluster:

-- Your Spinnaker cluster is installed into a `spinnaker` namespace
+- Your Spinnaker cluster is installed into a namespace called `spinnaker`
 - Your Spinnaker services have `Service` objects of the form `spin-{service_name}`
-  - e.g. `sprint-front50`
+  - For example, `sprint-front50`

 Download the current `pacrd` manifest to your local machine: